Bouke/HAP/README.md

 * Pair by scanning QR code (WWDC 2017)
 * Write custom services and characteristics
 * Linux support
+* Partial Raspberry Pi support!
+Application is now booting and setting up listening socket. mDNS not working yet, looking into it.

 ## How to build